matiarti/instacione/docs/architecture/PROJECT_STRUCTURE.md

 ## 🚀 **Ready to Use**

-The project is now properly organized with `parcin` as the root directory:
+The project is now properly organized with `instacione` as the root directory:

 ### **Current Status:**
 - ✅ Project structure reorganized